Over the last few years, I have become aware of an epidemic. The epidemic of Not Reading Our Bibles.

 And let’s say the answer is “No, I didn’t read my Bible this week.”
 The best accountability partner for habit-building is someone who will trouble-shoot with you, figure out what your obstacles were and how to overcome them next week.
 Make a plan together that your partner will ask you about the next week.

-If you are interested in having me personally be your accountability, I have a group on Facebook that reads together.
+If you are interested in having group accountability with me, I have a group on Facebook that reads together.
 We have a daily chapter to read, printable reading plans to check off, weekly check-ins, and I regularly share tips, wisdom, encouragement, and resources to help you grow in this habit of worship.
 We would love to have you join us:

 Do you have other tips and ideas to share about building a daily Bible reading habit?
 Please comment and share them!
 As always, let me know how I can pray for you.